harrisonlab/Metabarcoding_projects/README.md

 	$METAGENOMICS/scripts/utrim.sh $f ${S}.filtered $METAGENOMICS/data/$RUN/16S/filtered 0.005 300 ${S}_
 done
 ```

-Rename the sequences to unique values
+#### Rename sequences
+The sequence renaming of utrim is not working correctly (not unique).
+The below will produce unique sequence names per sample
 ```shell
 for f in $METAGENOMICS/data/$RUN/16S/filtered/*.filtered do